nafizjiwa/REACT-REDUX-Complex-State/README.md

 ## Slices
 #### (defines an Apps Inital State)
 - A Redux slice is a property of the state object managed by Redux store.
 Slice=StateProperty`
-- Slice includes data values, array of object, or strings
+- Slice includes data, array of object, or strings

         const initialState = {                 --> THIS STATE HAS 2 SLICES
               todos:                            ---> SLICE 1